UltraMessaging/smx_perf/README.md

 ### Measure System Interruptions

-As explained in [Measurement Outliers](#measurement-outliers), there are many sources of appliation execution interruption that are beyond the control of UM.
+As explained in [Measurement Outliers](#measurement-outliers), there are many sources of application execution interruption that are beyond the control of UM.
 These interruptions result in latency outliers.

-To get an idea of the magnatude of outliers on your system, run the jitter test.
+To get an idea of the magnitude of outliers on your system, run the jitter test.

 Open two "terminal" windows to your test host.